HyunP-dev/HyunP-dev/README.md

 - A study on the disgusting pattern in the comments of internet articles
 - Implementing a propensity-determining model for strings containing two conflicting words
 - Prevention of colds by predicting the change of seasons
+- Development of a data analyser with machine learning using tomcat apache

 ### Labotory Activities
 - Embeded Lab (2021. ~ )